-If you have a guy who likes to cook and spend time in the kitchen on your gift list, then these gifts for Foodie Men are great suggestions.
+If you have a guy who likes to cook and spend time in the kitchen on your gift list, then these cooking gifts for Men are great suggestions.

 We often share recipes with each other and compare our latest kitchen gadgets and tools.